Moxie1776/wellpna/frontend/README.md

 1. Install dependencies: `npm install`
 2. Start development server: `npm run dev`

+## Building for Production

+Run `npm run build` to build the app for production.
+The build artifacts will be stored in the `dist/` directory.

+## Deployment

+### AWS Amplify (Recommended for React SPAs)

+1. Go to AWS Amplify Console
+2. Connect your GitHub repository
+3. Amplify will automatically detect the build settings and handle SPA routing
+4. Set environment variables for production (e.g., `VITE_GRAPHQL_ENDPOINT`)

+### AWS S3 + CloudFront

+1. Build the app: `npm run build`
+2. Upload the `dist/` folder contents to an S3 bucket
+3. Configure CloudFront distribution:
+   - Set the S3 bucket as origin
+   - Add error page rule: Error code 404 -> /index.html (HTTP 200)
+4. Set environment variables in CloudFront or use build-time replacement

+### Environment Variables

+For production deployment, ensure `VITE_GRAPHQL_ENDPOINT` points to your deployed GraphQL API.

+Example: `VITE_GRAPHQL_ENDPOINT=https://your-api.example.com/graphql`

 ## Development Guidelines

 - Use TypeScript for all new code